 ARTICLE 2: ANNOUNCER OF THE COMPETITION

-- If the competition is announced also by the Ministry of Education, Youth and Sports (“Ministry”), Fyziklani is announced together by MFF UK and the Ministry.
+- If the competition is announced also by the Ministry of Education, Youth and Sports (“Ministry”), Fyziklani is announced together by CUNI MFF and the Ministry.

 ARTICLE 3: ORGANIZATION

-- The vice-dean for Physics of MFF UK appoints the Central Committee of the competition Fyziklani („Central Committee“), its chairman and deputy chairman, based on the proposal of the leader of the Correspondence Physics Competition of MFF UK (“FYKOS”) for the purposes of organising Fyziklani.
+- The vice-dean for Physics of CUNI MFF appoints the Central Committee of the competition Fyziklani („Central Committee“), its chairman and deputy chairman, based on the proposal of the leader of the Correspondence Physics Competition of CUNI MFF (“FYKOS”) for the purposes of organizing Fyziklani.

 - The Central Committee must have at least 5 members.